Psychology Course Credit Participant Pool

 changed at any time during the semester, and until the date that the Course Credit Participant Pool closes, which is usually the day after Reading Day (see the calendar on the Psychology Department’s website).

 First, make sure you are looking in the right spot for studies to sign up for (see #2 above).
 Second, if you indicated during the prescreen questionnaire that you’re under-18, you will not see any studies because you should be completing the Under-18 Alternative Assignment (see #6 above).
-Third, the system only shows you the studies that you are qualified for.
+Third, you will not see any available studies if your account is locked (see #15-16).
+Fourth, the system only shows you the studies that you are qualified for.
 Do not panic if there are no studies posted for the first few weeks of the semester.
 Studies are posted throughout the semester as researchers are ready to run them.
 There is no specific schedule for when studies are posted, which is why you need to check the site frequently.
 Dates and times fill up quickly, so you should check often.
 It often takes a few weeks at the beginning of the semester for studies to be posted, but eventually you will find them scheduled for every day of the week and at many different times.
 You must schedule studies via the SONA website, attend only the studies that you schedule via SONA, and you must attend at the date/time that you’ve scheduled.
 If it has been 1 month after the semester has begun and you still do not see any available studies, please contact the Participant Pool Coordinator.

 You can keep track of your appointments and the credits you have earned using SONA.
 Log into your SONA account and click on My Schedule/Credits.